Photo:

 What’s new at the Point Defiance Zoo & Aquarium?

-After being closed for a few years, the Tropical Reef Aquarium reopened in the summer of 2024, with 95 added species.
+The Tropical Reef Aquarium reopened last summer, with 95 added species.
 Upon entry, you’re greeted by the Tropical Shallows habitat touch tank and a sandy shoreline where you can view stingrays.
 At the touch tanks, my kids enjoyed the skunk cleaner shrimp’s curious approach as they tickled their fingers.
 Go below sea level to view some of our favorites: grouper, reef sharks, vibrant coral and puffer fish.

-Spectators and participants can experience eye-to-eye shark dives in the newly remodeled Outer Reef habitat.
+Spectators and participants can experience eye-to-eye shark dives in the recently remodeled Outer Reef habitat.
 The improved exhibit allows humans and reef sharks to interact more comfortably.
-This 20-minute water time experience is for up to 4 people, ages 8 and older (and costs $95 per zoo member, $115 per non-member, including admission).
+This 20-minute water time experience is for up to 4 people, ages 8 and older (and costs $95–$105 per zoo member, $115–$125 per non-member, including admission).
 No experience with diving is necessary.
 My son turns 8 this fall and already has this experience on his birthday wish list!

-The Rocky Shores pools have an exciting new addition.
+The Rocky Shores pools welcomed a new addition last summer.
 The first sea lion pup born in PDZA history made its entrance on June 6, 2024.
-Pepper was gradually introduced to the other seals and emerged from behind the scenes in August.
+Pepper was gradually introduced to the other seals and emerged from behind the scenes last August.
 You can now view her spinning and swimming alongside her mom.

 More to explore at the Pacific Seas Aquarium